-The resulting standard/reference grid for basic assessment/positioning fourth the percentage of institutions which responded "in part" and the fifth the percentage of institutions which have responded "not relevant".
+The resulting standard/reference grid for basic assessment/positioning questions covering the theme and it consists of five columns.
+The first column has the number of the question, the second the percentage of institutions which responded "yes", the third the percentage of institutions which responded "no", the fourth the percentage of institutions which responded "in part" and the fifth the percentage of institutions which have responded "not relevant".

 All institutions represented within the Security Network working group were asked to answer the questionnaire.
 The results were processed and transcribed in order to obtain a reference grid composed by as many tables as there are topics.
+In addition to the title line, each table consists of as many rows as there are